jaeksoft/opensearchserver/src/doc/en/documentation/faq/crawling/how_lang_of_webpages_are_detected.md

-## How lang of webpages are detected
+## How the lang attribute of webpages gets detected

 The OpenSearchServer web crawler uses several methods to determine the `lang` (language) of a document.
 The first three attempts are done using a HTML parser.
 In order, these are :